01 of 12

 Tempered chocolate is the secret to professional-looking chocolate candies!
 Chocolate that has been tempered is smooth, with a shiny finish and a satisfying snap.
-Chocolate that is simply melted and not tempered tends to be soft or sticky at room temperature, and can also have gray or white streaks or spots.
-Tempering is the solution to avoiding these common problems and to producing beautiful, delicious chocolate candies.
+Chocolate that is simply melted and not tempered tends to be soft or sticky at room temperature and can also have gray or white streaks or spots.
+Tempering is the solution to avoiding these common problems and producing beautiful, delicious chocolate candies.

 Before you get to the actual tempering, let's talk about what kind of chocolate to use.
-It is best to use at least 1 pound of chocolate, as it is easier to temper (and retain the temper) of larger amounts of chocolate.
+It is best to use at least one pound of chocolate, as it is easier to temper (and retain the temper) of larger amounts of chocolate.
 If this is more than you need, you can always save the extra for later use.
 Choose a chocolate that you enjoy eating and that does not contain any solid mix-ins like fruit or nuts.

 It's easiest to temper dark chocolate, so if this is your first time, I recommend using dark chocolate, without any milk solids.
 Once you get the hang of it, you can experiment with milk chocolate or white chocolate.
 Make sure that the chocolate you start with is in good temper, meaning it is shiny and hard.
 If it has white or gray streaks or is crumbly, it is not a good chocolate to use with this method of tempering.
 Avoid chocolate chips, which are much more difficult to temper.Continue to 2 of 12 below.

 You don't need much in the way of special equipment to temper chocolate.
 The one specialized tool you will need is a chocolate thermometer.
 Tempering is, at heart, simply heating and cooling chocolate to a specific temperature, so you will need a reliable thermometer to check the temperature of your melted chocolate during the process.